SeLite/SeLite.github.io/AddOns.md

 In addition to add-ons, see [SeleniumIDE](SeleniumIDE) for productivity tips.

 ## Quick download
 For the easiest download get all add-ons of [SeLite collection](https://addons.mozilla.org/en-US/firefox/collections/peter-kehl/selite/?sort=name).
 However, that can be out of date: it receives latest releases delayed by about a week.
-If you depend on recent functionality, or if you'd like to run [PackagedTests](PackagedTests), see below.
+If you depend on recent functionality (or if you'd like to run [PackagedTests](PackagedTests)), see [Latest releases](#latest-releases) below.

 Don't install SeLite together with SelBlocks (or Flow Control, GoTo or Sideflow) - for details see [SelBlocksGlobal](SelBlocksGlobal).

 ## Latest releases
-Background: After Mozilla screens an add-on's update for security, you can get it at 'download' links below.
-However, the update doesn't show at add-on's 'info' page (nor at the above collection), until someone from Mozilla reviews it.
-If you've installed an older version of the add-on, you won't get an automatic update until then either.
+Background: All updates of add-ons are screened by Mozilla for security.
+You can get them at _download_ links below.
+However, updates don't show up at add-ons' 'info' pages (nor at the above collection), until someone from Mozilla reviews them.
+And if you've installed older versions of the add-ons, you won't get an automatic update until then either.

 So, use the _download_ links below for recent releases. **Ignore** the text: 'You should always use the latest version of an add-on.'
 Do not follow those _'latest version'_ links (which can be out of date).